juntao/arenztopia/content/people/Tony Y.md

 weight: 3
 ---

 Tony Y. is the chief designer of Arenztopia.
-Many Designs in Arenztopia are his design including the flag.
+Many official designs in Arenztopia are his design including the flag and the official map.
 He was also formerly the vice president, and he is on a first-name basis with the king.